-To ensure that children can make links in their learning, we will exploit where appropriate cross curricular links through topic work and our plans will ensure that as well as breadth of knowledge the children also experience depth of understanding by studying the lives of historic figures and local stories.
+To ensure that children can make links in their learning, we will exploit, where appropriate, cross curricular links, and our plans will ensure that as well as breadth of knowledge, the children also experience depth of understanding by studying the lives of historic figures and local stories.

 Progression is planned in knowledge, skills and vocabulary and carefully builds on prior learning so that children can make sense of the subject.

 Trips and visitors are planned to inspire, engage and challenge children’s thinking and misconceptions.
 Teachers make use of a range of low stakes quizzes to identify misconceptions and spaced retrieval tasks in making accurate judgements about what the children know and have remembered.